Buyer’s Guide: Rollstock Vacuum Packaging Equipment

 Factors to Consider When Choosing a Rollstock Machine

 3. Cycle times – This will range depending on the machine design, options, and required vacuum draw.
 Typically, rollstock machines can run as slow as necessary or up to 12 cycles per minute.
+With rollstock, high speed packaging does not sacrifice high quality.

 Basic Overview of Rollstock Equipment

 Knowing the rollstock equipment available will help you decide what best meets your packaging requirements.
-Additionally, you’ll want to make sure there is adequate support and availability of spare parts to limit down time when an unexpected failure occurs.
+Especially with food packages, you’ll want to ensure adequate support and spare part availability for your rollstock.

 1. Forming Station